572 gm heroin seized, 2 arrested in Assam | Headlines

 Two persons have beenarrested and 572 gm heroin seized from their possession inAssam's Karbi Anglong district, police said on Tuesday

-Acting on a tip-off, a team from Laharijan policeoutpost intercepted a mini truck on Monday and seized thedrugs concealed in a spare tyre of the vehicle, a policeofficer said
+Acting on a tip-off, a team from Laharijan policeoutpost intercepted a mini truck on Monday and seized thedrugs, worth several lakhs of rupees, concealed in a sparetyre of the vehicle, a police officer said

 Two persons, identified as Saddam Hussain and KasemAli, were arrested, he added.